 Where can I obtain appropriate packaging for my material?

-You can purchase packaging for the shipment of hazardous materials by air through a variety of commercial sources.
+You can purchase packaging for the shipment of dangerous goods by air through a variety of commercial sources.
 As the FAA is a government entity, we cannot endorse or recommend a specific supply source for packaging that will meet the regulatory requirements of your materials.
 However, vendors are readily available on the internet.

 Sample UN Markings